-We have not initiated Clinical Trials for any of our product candidates to allow for development of such candidates as drug product candidates.
-In addition, as an organization, we have not yet commenced or completed any Clinical Trials.
-We completed our AXA1125-003 Clinical Study in 2020, and plan to initiate a Phase 2b Clinical Trial of AXA1125 in the second quarter of 2021, in which we will enroll patients with NASH.
-We also completed our AXA1665-002 Clinical Study in 2020, and plan to initiate a Phase 2 Clinical Trial of AXA1665 in the second quarter of 2021, in which we will enroll patients who have experienced a prior OHE episode.
+As an organization, we have not yet completed any Clinical Trials.
+We completed our AXA1125-003 Clinical Study in 2020 and initiated a Phase 2b Clinical Trial of AXA1125 in the second quarter of 2021, in which we are enrolling patients with NASH.
+We also initiated a Phase 2a Clinical Trial of AXA1125 for the treatment of Long COVID in December 2021.
+Additionally, we completed our AXA1665-002 Clinical Study in 2020 and initiated a Phase 2 Clinical Trial of AXA1665 in the second quarter of 2021, in which we are enrolling patients who have experienced at least one prior OHE episode.